UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

 !!! info "Conclusion"
     - Each team has unique requirements
-    - Try out agile practices that make the most sense
     - Don’t be afraid of trial and error
     - More info in [Software Development Lifecycle today](sldc.md)